ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Genome_and_Annotation_Submission.md

 To deposit an annotation with a genome the process is more complex and requires modification of your genome fasta file and genome gff3 file.

-There is software specifically designed to convert your genome and gff3 into the file format NCBI require for submitting an annotation.
-The next step is converting your gff3 and annotation into the desired format (.sqn), which involves using the NCBI software table2asn.
+There is software specifically designed to convert your genome and gff3 into the file format NCBI requires for submitting an annotation.
+The next step is converting your gff3 annotation and genome into the desired format (.sqn), which involves using the NCBI software table2asn.
 Table2asn is an executable file that you can download from NCBI.
-There is some explanation on how it works and the download link here:  https://www.ncbi.nlm.nih.gov/genbank/table2asn/?utm_source=ncbi_insights&utm_medium=referral&utm_campaign=table2asn-updated-20230706
+There is some explanation on how it works and the download link is on this page:  https://www.ncbi.nlm.nih.gov/genbank/table2asn/?utm_source=ncbi_insights&utm_medium=referral&utm_campaign=table2asn-updated-20230706

 In order to use this software you will need to make a template with the metadata for your genome here:  https://submit.ncbi.nlm.nih.gov/genbank/template/submission/